20 Best Vacation Spots for Couples in the US

 3. Yellowstone National Park, Wyoming

-There's plenty of things to do in Yellowstone beyond geyser watching.
-Visitors can go on a boating expedition on Yellowstone Lake, explore the Grand Canyon of Yellowstone in the Canyon area via foot, and marvel at the rainbow-colored waters of the iconic Midway Geyser Basin's Grand Prismatic Spring.
+There are plenty of things to do in Yellowstone beyond geyser watching.
+Visitors can go on a boating expedition on Yellowstone Lake, explore the Grand Canyon of Yellowstone in the Canyon area via its top-rated hiking trails, and marvel at the rainbow-colored waters of the iconic Midway Geyser Basin's Grand Prismatic Spring.
 Wildlife lovers can take a safari through America's Serengeti at Lamar Valley for large herds of bison and sightings of elk, pronghorns, and gray wolves.

 4. Scottsdale, Arizona